List of international kart racing champions: KF1 / Super-KF (2007–2012)

-KF1—replaced by Super-KF (SKF) from 2009 to 2010—was the primary direct-drive class in CIK-FIA competition from 2007 to 2012 for drivers aged 15 and over.
-Super-KF differed from KF1 with non-homologated engines, whilst retaining the free chassis, brakes, and tyres.
+KF1—replaced by Super-KF (SKF) from 2009 to 2010—was the primary senior class in CIK-FIA competition from 2007 to 2012 for drivers aged 15 and over.
+SKF differed from KF1 with non-homologated engines, whilst retaining the free chassis, brakes, and tyres.
 It hosted the World Championship in each year of its existence bar 2010, where it was replaced by KF2.